Brennall/HFH-SRD/Chapter02.md

 Upon attaining 4th level, a thief gains the ability to read languages (including ciphers, treasure maps, and dead languages, but not magical writings) with a proficiency throw of 5+ on 1d20.
 If the roll does not succeed, the thief may not try to read that particular piece of writing until he reaches a higher level of experience.

 When a thief attains 9th level (Master Thief), he can establish a hideout, and 2d6 thief apprentices of 1st level will come to work with the character.
 If hired, they must be paid standard rates for ruffians.
-A successful character might use these followers to start a Thieves’ Guild.
+A successful character might use these followers to start a Thieves' Guild.
 Additional rules for hideouts are detailed in the Campaign chapter.

 At 10th level, a thief can read and cast magic from arcane scrolls with a proficiency throw of 3+ on 1d20.
-However, a failed throw means the spell does not function as expected, and can create a horrible effect at the Judge’s discretion.
+However, a failed throw means the spell does not function as expected, and can create a horrible effect at the Judge's discretion.

 Template:           | Tomb Raider
 :------------------ | :----------
 Proficiencies:      | Trap Finding, Mapping
-Starting Equipment: | 10’ pole, short sword, 2 throwing daggers,  crossbow, case with 20 quarrels, sturdy leather armor, tanned brown cloak, thick tunic and leggings, high boots, backpack, 2 large treasure sacks, thieves’ tools, 50’ rope, tinderbox, lantern, hammer and 12 iron spikes, 2 flasks of military oil, wineskin, 2 week’s iron rations, 20sp
+Starting Equipment: | 10' pole, short sword, 2 throwing daggers,  crossbow, case with 20 quarrels, sturdy leather armor, tanned brown cloak, thick tunic and leggings, high boots, backpack, 2 large treasure sacks, thieves' tools, 50' rope, tinderbox, lantern, hammer and 12 iron spikes, 2 flasks of military oil, wineskin, 2 week's iron rations, 20sp

 This pre-generated template represents a bold tomb raider.
 The template is ready for adventure.
-However, if your thief’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your thief's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Thief Level Progression